-It is an autonomous association of individuals, operated with the motive of safeguarding their economic, cultural and social interest if there are possible chances of exploitation while dealing with the intermediaries, who want to earn maximum profits.
+It is an autonomous association of individuals, operated with the motive of safeguarding their economic, cultural and social interests if there are possible chances of exploitation while dealing with the intermediaries who want to earn maximum profits.

 Characteristics of Cooperative Society

-- Registration: A cooperative society needs to be formally registered for obtaining legal status.
+- Registration: A cooperative society needs to be formally registered to obtain legal status.
 The registration gives it a separate identity which is distinct from its members.
-Along with that the society can enter into contracts and acquire property in its name, and it can legally sue and be sued by others.
+Along with that, the society can enter into contracts and acquire property in its name, and it can legally sue and be sued by others.

 - Limited Liability: In a cooperative society, the liability of the members is limited to the extent of the capital contributed by them.

 - State Control: With the aim of safeguarding the interest of its members, it comes under the control and supervision of the state government.
-Further, at the time of registration, it has to furnish the details of its members and the business which it operates.
-Further, society has to maintain its account books, which will be audited by an independent auditor.
+Further, at the time of registration, it has to furnish the details of its members and the business in which it operates.
+Further, society has to maintain its account books, which an independent auditor will audit.

 The cooperative society works on the notion of self-help and mutual help, and so it aims at providing support to its members.